fiddur/docs/OauthMfaErrors.md

 > The challenge types supported by the client are not supported by the
 > authorization server.

+* `No matching challenge_type for provider "${provider.name}".
+Requested:
+  ${JSON.stringify(requestedChallengeTypes)}.
+Available:
+  ${JSON.stringify(provider.challengeTypes)}.`
+  * Cause: The client has requested challenge types that are not available on the configured multifactor authentication provider.
+  * Fix: Remove `challenge_type` from the `/mfa/challenge` request to accept the user's default, or make sure to include at least one of the available challenge types stated in the error message.

 * `User is not enrolled with ${exports.name}` 401 -> ...same as below?

 * `user is not enrolled with Google authenticator.
 Please enroll first.` 400